DekelKan/Public-README-Sample/README.md

 ## Installation

-A quick introduction of the minimal setup you need to get a hello world up & running.
+Step by step instullation explanation, or a quick introduction of the minimal setup you need to get a hello world up & running.

 ```shell